coin-or/COIN-OR-OptimizationSuite/README.md

 ```
 ./coinbrew --help
 ```

-The above procedures will build all required dependencies and SYMPHONY itself.
-Afterwards, the binaries will be installed in the directory `/path/to/install/dir/bin` and the libraries in the directory `/path/to/install/dir/lib`.

 After installation, you will also need to add `/path/to/install/dir/bin` to your `PATH` variable in your `.bashrc` and also add `/path/to/install/dir/lib`